goldenskygiang/COMP2020-P1-ALU/documentation.md

 - Op[x:y]: continuous bit segment from position x to position y (inclusive);
 - Op[x1,x2,...,xn]: the output consists of bits Op[x1], Op[x2], ..., Op[xn] to be placed respectively, as a group.

+The position of each bit is counted from right to left, starting from 0 (the rightmost/least significant bit is at the position 0).

+*Examples*: Op=`0110`, then Op[1:3]=`011`, while Op[0,2]=`10`.

-The result of these notations will have its own new indexes for each bit, independent of how it was calculated.
+The result of these notations will have its own new positions for each bit, independent of how it was calculated.

 **Outputs**:
 - Op[1:3]: select master MUX output.